-2019 Diocesan data not published due to pilot schools using 'Age Related Standards'.
-As of September 2019, all schools in the Diocese must use the 'Age Related Standards' to assess progress in RE.
+2019 Diocesan data was not published due to pilot schools using 'Age Related Standards'.
+As of September 2019, all schools in the Diocese have started to use the 'Age Related Standards' to assess progress in RE.
+There is the obvious break in statutory submission of data due to the COVID pandemic.